jgbarsness/idyll/source_code/README.md

 ## idyll <br />
-is a command line tool used to create and manage entries. entries are managed in 'idl'. generating a config file using '-config' allows for customization of file titles, attributes of entries, and preferences.<br /><br />
+is a command line tool used to create and manage entries. entries are managed in '[cur_dir]/idl'. generating a config file using '-config' allows for customization of file titles, attributes of entries, and preferences.<br /><br />
-packaged on OSX<br />
+packaged on macOS<br />
 ```sudo ln -s [...dist/idl/idl] [/usr/local/bin]``` to install from current folder location
 #### using: